Inverness & Loch Ness Area Sightseeing

 Westward Bed and Breakfast is a family run B&B in a beautiful Victorian Highland house where the comfortable rooms retain their pine linings and the guest lounge has an antique solid fuel stove.

-The Slaters Arms in Cannich offers good food and drink with WiFi access, plus self catering accommodation in 4-star quality timber cabins (each sleeping 4 - 6 in 2 bedrooms).
+The Slaters Arms in Cannich offers good food and drink with WiFi access, plus self catering accommodation in timber cabins.
 Tel: 01456 415215.
 Cannich is situated midway between Drumnadrochit (13 miles) and Beauly (15 miles) on the A831 road.

 From Cannich, you can cut across country to Beauly via the back road.